grafana/grafana/docs/sources/installation/configuration.md

 ### static_root_path

 The path to the directory where the front end files (HTML, JS, and CSS files).
-Default to `public` which is why the Grafana binary needs to be executed with working directory set to the installation path.
+Defaults to `public` which is why the Grafana binary needs to be executed with working directory set to the installation path.

 ### enable_gzip